Skip to main content Accessibility information

 A student at a desk with laptop and notebook

 Homestay experiences are unparalleled when it comes to finding out more about a country and its culture.
-We recommend that all of our international homestay students make a conscious effort to fit in with everyday life, attending evening meals and sharing common living spaces.
+We recommend that all our international homestay students make a conscious effort to join in with everyday life, attending evening meals and sharing common living spaces.
 We choose homestay families carefully to ensure they share this ethos.
-We want you to feel as welcome in a University homestay as you do in your own home.
+We want you to feel as welcome in a university homestay, as you do in your own home!

 Day-to-day arrangements

 Most families have one bathroom, though some may have a separate toilet and/or en-suite facilities.
 They will work out a morning schedule with you so that no one is kept waiting!
-The family will be happy to show you how everything works (toilet paper can be flushed down the loo in the UK) and where to locate the cleaning equipment so you can help with the daily upkeep of the bathroom.
-Your family will provide you with towels and bed linen (although you’ll need your own towel for going swimming) and will launder clothes for you so please don’t do this yourself (although you’ll need to do your own ironing: you’ll be able to borrow the iron and board from your homestay family).
-In general, your family will appreciate any small offers of help, such as unpacking the weekly food shopping, or clearing the table after dinner.
+Your homestay family will be happy to show you how everything works and where to locate the cleaning equipment so you can help with the daily upkeep of the bathroom.
+Your family will provide you with towels and bed linen and will wash clothes for you, so please don’t do this yourself.
+In general, your family will appreciate any small offers of help, such as unpacking the weekly food shopping or clearing the table after dinner.

 The University's part in homestay

 We inspect all accommodation on a two-year cycle to make sure it’s up to standards.
-We also help the homestay family to complete a fire risk assessment, prepare a profile to send to you prior to your arrival, deliver your profile to the homestay family and provide you with welfare support during your stay.
+We also help the homestay family to complete a fire risk assessment, prepare a profile to send to you before your arrival, deliver your profile to the homestay family, and provide you with welfare support during your stay.
 You may be staying with a host who also hosts students from other organisations or Marjon.
-Where possible you will not be placed in a host where there are students of the same language, this is to assist you improve your English.
+Where possible, you will not be placed with a host where there are students of the same language to help you develop your English.

 Your part in homestay